 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 What is a DEXA scan and what does it measure?

-DEXA stands for 'dual energy X-ray absorptiometry'.
-It is a test that measures the density of bones.
+DEXA stands for 'dual-energy X-ray absorptiometry'.
+DEXA (also sometimes known as DXA) is a test that measures the density of bones.
 Density means how much of something there is in a certain amount of space.
 The denser the tissue, the less X-rays pass through.
 Air and water are less dense than solid things such as bone.
 This is because the particles which make air and water are not held closely together.
-In general, the more dense the bone, the stronger it is, and the less likely it is to break.
+In general, the more dense the bone, the stronger it is, and the less likely it is to break (fracture).